arecker/cookbook/recipes/thin-crust-pizza.md

    tomatoes.
 Turn the heat to high and dump the entire can in.
 Using the same can, fill 1/4 of the way with water and add to sauce.

-4. Simmer gently while occasionally stirring for 20-30 minutes.
-Add salt and sugar to taste.
+4. Bring the heat down and simmer gently while occasionally stirring for 20-30 minutes.
+Add salt to taste.

 5. Optional: purree the sauce with a blender again and add a whole basil stem while it cools.